microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 For information on package contents, see [MRTK Package Contents](MRTK_PackageContents.md).

 The Mixed Reality Toolkit is also available for download on NuGet.org; for details see [MRTK NuGet Packages](MRTKNuGetPackage.md).
+>[!NOTE]
+> As of MRTK 2.4.0, NuGet packages are no longer supported.

 ### Import MRTK packages into your Unity project